 Combined Venting into a Masonry Chimney

-Venting into a masonry or concrete chimney is only permitted as outlined in the United States National Fuel Gas Code venting tables.
-Follow all safe venting requirements.
+Venting into a masonry or concrete chimney is only permitted as outlined in the GAMA venting tables.
+Follow all safe venting requirements, or (Venting as outlined with use of optional masonry chimney kit as applicable.)
+(See Section 5)